 Bass Is Great For Girls Who Want To Rock, Too!

-Since then, there's been a wealth of successful bands who had only one female member - and, more often than not, it was their bassists!
-Can't be a mere coincidence, can it?
+For decades, there's been a wealth of successful bands who had only one female member - and, more often than not, it was their bassists!
+An interesting coincidence.
 To name a few: Sonic Youth (Kim Gordon), Pixies (Kim Deal), Smashing Pumpkins (D'Arcy Wretzky), Talking Heads (Tina Weymouth), The Subways (Charlotte Cooper) and White Zombie (Sean Yseult).
 More recently, Simone Butler has gained admirers as the new bassist in Primal Scream, successfully replacing Mani, who left the band to rejoin The Stone Roses.
 Big shoes to fill, but Simone fit the bill perfectly.

 It's Easy To Learn How To Play Bass Guitar!